 Schedule service with Estes Services if you suspect damage to your furnace from a power outage immediately!

 Whole-home surge protectors are typically hard-wired to the home's service panel.
 They defend the home's appliances, electronics, and furnace against sudden jolts of electricity.

 Just like point-of-use surge protectors used for electronics, a whole home surge protector switches off the electricity at the main box before it ever gets to the homeowner's electrical items.

 The whole home surge protector guards the home against outside electrical surges such as lightning and transformer breaks.

-It also protects the home from low voltage surges from inside the home, such as every time the air conditioner or furnace engage.
-For other tips about protecting your home and checking into whole home surge protectors, contact Estes Services in greater Atlanta.
-We serve communities such as Virginia Highland, Sandy Springs, Buckhead, Kennesaw and Fayetteville.
+It also protects the home from low voltage surges from inside the home, such as every time the air conditioner or furnace engages.
+For other tips about protecting your home and checking into whole-home surge protectors, contact Estes Services in greater Atlanta.
+We serve communities such as Virginia Highland, Sandy Springs, Buckhead, Kennesaw, and Fayetteville.